No products in the cart.

 This animation depicts modern cataract surgery with phacoemulsificaiton of the lens and IOL implantation.

-Femtosecond laser cataract surgery.
+Femtosecond laser cataract surgery

 What is a cataract?

 A cataract affects the lens of the eye.
 The lens is normally clear, but with age and certain eye conditions, a cataract can develop, causing the eyesight to become blurry, as light cannot pass through the lens correctly.
 Cataracts can develop in one or both eyes.
-The cloudier the lens, the worse the vision and the greater the need for cataract surgery.
+The cloudier the lens, the worse the vision and the greater the need for the surgery.

 Removing the cataract involves creating an opening in the extremely thin membrane (capsule) that covers the natural lens of the eye.
-Traditional methods using handheld surgical tools are generally safe but the new femtosecond laserprocess has been shown to be more accurate by far in over 90% of all cases studied.
+Traditional methods using handheld surgical tools are generally safe but the new femtosecond laser process has been shown to be more accurate by far in over 90% of all cases studied.